Here are a few reasons why it's so great to travel with infants:

 Before You Go

 Bring baby to the doctor before the trip.
 Infants are more vulnerable to germs than adults and vacations are often filled with them.
 Before you head to the airport or check in to your hotel, stop by your pediatrician's office and have her complete a standard check-up.
-Baby will be a lot happier during the getaway when healthy.
 Plus, if you're traveling outside of the country, it is important to have baby's vaccines all up-to-date.

 Spread all of baby's belongings/necessities among all your checked luggage.
-"That way, if a bag is lost, it's not that one," explains Corinne McDermott, founder of HaveBabyWillTravel.com.
-But remember, you can buy diapers and formula almost anywhere, so don't panic if you find yourself without some of your necessities for a little while.
+If luggage is lost, you don't want it to be the one bag in which you packed all of baby's gear.
+Remember though, you can buy diapers and formula almost anywhere, so don't panic if you find yourself without some of your necessities for a little while.

 In the Air

-The three-ounce rule.
-When it comes to airplane security, no one passes through with any liquid of more than three ounces, unless you have an infant.
+The 3-ounce rule.
+When it comes to airplane security, no one passes through with any liquid of more than 3 ounces, unless you have an infant.
 TSA restrictions are waived for milk/breastmilk in containers larger than 3 ounces.
 Additional screening in required, but you will be able to feed your little one on a cross-country flight.
 To make travel even easier, bring empty bottles (or just filled with formula) through security, then purchase bottled water on the concourse.
-The three-ounce rule, however, still exists on medicines, lotions or anything else you may typically carry with you for your baby.
-Diaper creams, lotions or other items are available in travel sizes, and if you have a liquid medication you must carry, pour it into three-ounce containers.
+The 3-ounce rule, however, still exists on medicines, lotions or anything else you may typically carry with you for your baby.
+Diaper creams, lotions or other items are available in travel sizes, and if you have a liquid medication you must carry, pour it into 3-ounce containers.

 Give baby a bottle or pacifier during take-off and landing.
 The changes in air pressure during take-off and landing can cause pressure in baby's ears.
-As adults we know how to handle the feeling, but baby doesn't.
 Let the little one suck on a bottle or pacifier during these times.
 Both will help baby to swallow continuously, which helps to clear the ears.
-A bottle or pacifier will also help keep baby quiet during the flight so as not to disrupt the other passengers'flight.
+A bottle or pacifier will also help keep baby quiet during the flight so as not to disrupt the other passengers' flight.

 Bring earplugs or other treats for your fellow flyers.
 Baby is bound to get fussy during a long flight.
 Keep the peace with your other passengers by offering them earplugs to drown out the sound of crying.
 If they don't accept, offer to buy their drink or snack when the flight attendant comes around.
 The gesture will say you're sorry for any discomfort you may have caused them during the flight.